VitorTenor/VitorTenor/README.md

-  ##  Olá, Eu sou o Vitor Tenorio ##
+  ##  Hii, I'm Vitor Tenorio ##

-- 👀 Atualmente atuando na área de Infraestrutura
+- 👀 Currently in the Infrastructure Area.
-- 🌱 Estou me aventurando em Automação de Testes e Desenvolvimento Web
+- 🌱 I'm venturing into Web Development and Test Automation.

 ##